Phalcode/gamevault-docs/docs/client-docs/setup.md

 4. Extract the `.appxbundle`, followed by the `ReleasePackage_[VERSION]_x64.appx` file.

 ## Initial Configuration

+The configuration below applies to both the cross-platform client and the legacy Windows app.

 Once you have installed and launched GameVault, the first thing you will see is the login window.